Vicodin Detox: How to Detox Safely

 People who have severe addiction may develop a high tolerance to the drug.
 It has been suggested that opioid replacement therapy may be a good option for people addicted to Vicodin.
 In addition to medical treatments, psychological assistance may be needed to withdraw from Vicodin successfully.

 Going cold turkey is not ideally recommended for people who have been using Vicodin for an extended time.
 Tapering off will allow your nervous system to adjust to functioning without the drug.
 As your body adapts, the withdrawal symptoms are likely to subside.

 Genetic factors and personal habits may also affect sensitivity to drug withdrawal.
 No two people can be expected to react the same way to detox treatment.

 Medical management and lifestyle modifications are essential in safely detoxing from Vicodin.
-Naloxone can reverse the effects of narcotics and withdrawal symptoms such as restlessness and agitation.
-Bupernorphine and methadone are also used to treat Vicodin withdrawal.
+Buprenorphine and methadone are often used to treat Vicodin withdrawal.

-Lifestyle modifications to help with detoxing from Vicodin can involve the following:
+Lifestyle modifications and inpatient detox therapies to help with detoxing from Vicodin can involve the following: